-I absolutely love hearing from y’all.
-Whether it’s a thank you note for a recipe, some thoughtful constructive criticism, or seeking help finding a recipe, answering comments and emails is one of my favorite tasks each day.
 I particularly enjoy those notes from y’all that want some help finding a time-honored, old fashioned recipe you remember from childhood.
 And after quite a few notes about a recipe for butter rolls, I went through my files (I have a serious old cookbook collection) and decided to share this one with you today!

-To start, I use self-rising flour instead of the all-purpose called for in the recipe.
-It’s something I always have on hand and it saves a few steps when adding leavening.
+- Why do you start with self-rising flour instead of all-purpose flour?
+I use self-rising flour instead of the all-purpose called for in the recipe because I always have self-rising flour on hand and it saves a few steps when adding leavening.
 If you don’t have self-rising flour, here’s a quick tutorial about how to make it.

 While the old recipe doesn’t include leavening, I think it keeps these rolls from being super dense.
-That said, you can totally use plain all-purpose without the leavening if you want.
+That said, you can totally use plain all-purpose without the leavening if you want. - Why do you use less shortening than most old recipes?
 Most old recipes call for 1 cup of shortening to 2 cups of flour for the dough.
 In testing it, I found that to be too much fat.
 It made the dough harder to work with and the rolls ended up crumbly after baking.
 So, I reduced it to 1/2 cup of shortening and was much happier with the results.
-And if shortening isn’t something you’ve got in the pantry, you can replace it with an equal amount of butter.
+And if shortening isn’t something you have in the pantry, you can replace it with an equal amount of butter.

 That said, I tested a batch with an equal amount of cinnamon and liked it a bit better.
 A half teaspoon isn’t quite enough to make them taste like cinnamon rolls, per se, and I just kinda liked the cinnamon flavor better.
-But you should try them both ways, to be sure.
+But, you should try them both ways, to be sure.
 There, I just gave you permission to make two batches of these beauties!
 Y’all enjoy!

 Old Fashioned Butter Rolls